Get the Recipe

 What about all those other variables?
 In my tests, I found that butter not only produces much more delicious caramelized onions than oil, but also kicks off the browning reactions more quickly, thanks to the propensity for the milk solids in butter to brown.

-As for cooking vessels, I had the best results in cast iron and black steel, with stainless steel coming in a close second.
+As for cooking vessels, I had the best results in cast iron and carbon steel, with stainless steel coming in a close second.
 Enameled cast iron, on the other hand, didn't perform as well.
 For some reason, the onions are much slower to brown in an enameled pot.

 In the enameled pot, the enamel surface turned more and more brown while the onions remained white; I had to keep adding water to scrape up the browned bits before they burned, while waiting for the onions to transform.
 Adding water isn't inherently problematic—sometimes you have to deglaze, especially in stainless steel, to avoid burning the fond during the caramelization process—but enamel made it necessary to deglaze constantly.
 Of all the pot materials, cast iron and black steel required the least deglazing, possibly because their seasoned finishes provide a nonstick surface that keeps the sugars off the pan and on the onions.